 Does your New Year’s resolution include travel?
 Have you figured out how to use credit cards to make this travel more affordable?
 In the last few years, I have been working on making the most of my cards to supplement my travel budget.
 Below I share which travel cards have worked best for me.

 I write a travel blog, so obviously, I travel a lot.
 I also run two businesses, so I have a lot of chances to charge money onto credit cards.
 I am not an accountant, have any financial training, or even a business degree.
-So take the following as just what works for me to use my regular charging of money to pay for a lot of my travel expenses.
+So take the following as just what works for me to use my regular charging of money to pay for many of my travel expenses.
 Using the following cards, I have paid for multiple flights and upgrades, hotel rooms and upgrades, airline lounges, Global Entry, and more.
 Also, most travel credit cards do not have a foreign transaction fee.

 One key to working points to make travel within reach is to pick your favorite brands and join their loyalty programs.
 Then it would be best if you looked at their cards.
 Using the brand and its card often magnifies your advantages.
 For example, I mainly stay at Marriott brand hotels, and if I can’t find one I like, I book with Hotels.com.
 Between the two places, I end up with free nights from both each year.
 Now onto the cards.